 Neuromuscular dentistry is a branch of dentistry that considers the physiologic aspects of head and neck symptoms.
-Neuromuscular dentistry seeks to cure TMD by retraining the muscles, tissues, and nerves to properly align the jaw at rest.
+This type of dentistry seeks to cure TMD by retraining the muscles, tissues, and nerves to properly align the jaw at rest.
 If left untreated, the jaw must work harder to perform basic functions, such as chewing or speaking and in turn may repeatedly injure the surrounding muscles.

 At Hiebert Smith Dental Group we use neuromuscular dentistry to look beyond the care of individual teeth, focusing instead on how the teeth, jaw, head, and neck function together as a single unit.
 By widening the outlook beyond the jaw and teeth, we can customize treatments that correct overbites, unusual tooth wear, painful jaw symptoms, and other issues revolving around TMD.

 According to the American Dental Association, 10.8 million Americans suffer from temporomandibular disorder syndrome (TMD).
-The condition is caused by an improperly aligned jaw, which contributes to a myriad of problems including:
+The condition is caused by an improperly aligned jaw.
+If you hear a clicking or cracking noise when you move your jaw, you may have TMD.
+This condition contributes to a myriad of problems including: